DavidZuniga3/Game-Library/README.md

 For this project I used PHP and XAMPP to actually display the page and use the back end features that were implemented with PHP.
 I plan to continue using PHP and XAMPP, as well as use MYSQL for the databases.
 For the Database schema:
-User:              id, userName, email, encrypted password,
+User:              id, userName, email, encrypted password|
-game:              id, title, description, genre, year, image,
+game:              id, title, description, genre, year, image|
-review:            id, gameId, userId, rating, reviewText,
+review:            id, gameId, userId, rating, reviewText|
-likes:             id, userId, gameId,
+likes:             id, userId, gameId|